 Classes are conducted, in residency, Monday through Friday from 9:00 am to 3:30 pm for day students and Monday through Friday from 5:00 pm to 10:00 pm for night students.
 Please see the Class Start Calendar in the Catalog for Start dates.

-Pivot Point Salon Fundamentals for Nails: included in the kit cost.
+Hardware and software to access Pivot Point LAB digital textbook Salon Fundamentals for Nails and workbook; included in the kit cost.

 LANGUAGE: